• Skip to primary navigation

 • Mango Pancake – crepe filled with sweet mango and cream!

-• philadelphia no bake cheesecake grilled pineapple on top graham cracker crust
+• Philadelphia no bake cheesecake grilled pineapple on top graham cracker crust.

 No-Bake Cheesecake With Pineapple

-• melona mochi
+• Holding a melona mochi.

 Strawberries & Cream Mochi

-• fried man tou - steamed buns with condensed milk
+• Fried man tou - steamed buns with condensed milk.

 Chinese Dessert: Fried Mantou

-• deep fried milk golden with soft texture on the inside and mint on plate
+• Deep fried milk golden with soft texture on the inside and mint on plate.

 Deep Fried Milk